June 12, 2025

 The Silent Surge of Critical Metals Are Reshaping Global Markets

-While trade wars and tariffs between the United States and China dominate headlines, a more fundamental shift is quietly reshaping global industries: the skyrocketing prices of critical metals.
-These essential elements ranging from rare earths like dysprosium and neodymium to lesser-known but equally vital materials like rhenium, hafnium, magnesium, and selenium are experiencing price surges driven by supply shortages and soaring demand.
+While trade wars and tariffs between the United States and China dominate headlines, a more fundamental shift is quietly reshaping global industries: the sharp rise in prices of critical metals.
+These essential elements, ranging from rare earths such as dysprosium and neodymium to lesser-known but equally vital materials such as rhenium, hafnium, magnesium, and selenium, are experiencing price surges driven by supply shortages and soaring demand.
 This trend has far-reaching consequences, affecting industries from aerospace to semiconductors, and redefining global supply chains.

 Tariffs and Trade Wars

 The ongoing tensions between the United States and China have placed rare earth elements and other critical minerals at the center of trade disputes.
 China dominates the rare earth industry, controlling approximately 70% of global production and 90% of processing.
-This has allowed Beijing to leverage its position strategically, limiting exports in response to foreign trade policies.
+This has enabled Beijing to strategically leverage its position, limiting exports in response to foreign trade policies.

-Recently, China imposed export bans on key minerals like gallium, germanium, and antimony after the U.S. tightened restrictions on semiconductor sales.
-With President-elect Donald Trump advocating for a more aggressive trade stance, including a 60% tariff on Chinese goods, Beijing could respond by further restricting rare earth exports driving prices even higher.
+Recently, China imposed export bans on key minerals such as gallium, germanium, and antimony following the U.S. tightening restrictions on semiconductor sales.
+With President-elect Donald Trump advocating a more aggressive trade stance, including a 60% tariff on Chinese goods, Beijing could respond by further restricting rare-earth exports, thereby driving prices even higher.

-Even if China does not directly ban exports, these tariffs will inevitably make critical metals more expensive for U.S. manufacturers, impacting industries reliant on these materials.
+Even if China does not directly ban exports, these tariffs will inevitably raise the cost of critical metals for U.S. manufacturers, affecting industries reliant on these materials.

 Supply Chain Disruptions and the Role of Defense

 The U.S. Department of Defense (DOD) has identified securing critical minerals as a national security priority.
-According to Adam Burstein, technical director for strategic and critical materials in the Office of the Assistant Secretary of Defense for Industrial Base Policy, adversarial actions have demonstrated the urgency of building resilience in supply chains.
+According to Adam Burstein, technical director for strategic and critical materials in the Office of the Assistant Secretary of Defense for Industrial Base Policy, adversarial actions have underscored the urgency of building supply-chain resilience.

 Burstein highlighted that China’s willingness to impose export bans underscores the necessity of increasing domestic production and securing allied supply chains.
 Since 2020, the DOD has awarded more than $439 million to establish domestic rare earth element supply chains and is actively pursuing partnerships with allies such as Canada, Australia, and the UK.